Summary

 }

-For this input datatype, you'll have to give the name of the repository or view, and the name of the field from which you want to remove the star.
+For the input, you'll have to give the name of the repository or view, and the name of the field from which you want to remove the star.
 To see an example of how to get this list, click on the Show Query link farther up this page.

 ParameterTypeRequiredDefaultStabilityDescription